LuisDeAnda17/concept_frontend/README.md

 Highlights the main fonts that I was interested in.
 I was looking for fonts with a more gentle feel but not too unserious.

 ![color design study](./assets/Visual_Study_clr.png)
 Looked more towards nature for inspiration of color.
-These were the main ones I liked and drew inspiration from in the major colors.
+These were the main ones I liked and drew inspiration for my main colors.
+Went with more analogous greens and blues.

 ## [Updated Screen Recording](./assets/61040-4b-updated-rec.mp4)
 The screen recording has audio, but I was unable to find a way to have it play in the markdown file.
 It would need to be downloaded first.